 Fishing is a pleasant, exciting activity that is accessible to everyone.
 You can fish alone, in a group or with your family, in lakes or rivers, and try to catch different fish species, which are a renewable but fragile natural resource.
 You should be aware of some basic rules before you fish.

-With a few exceptions, you must possess a fishing licence, which you must carry at all times when fishing.
+With a few exceptions, you must have in your possession a fishing licence.
 You can obtain a licence from authorized sales agents, who are usually retailers of hunting and fishing equipment, or from convenience stores.
 Several types of licences are available at different prices, according to the species of fish or the duration of the planned excursion.

 Fishing is usually allowed everywhere in Québec.